dginhoux/ansible_role.ginhouxnet.hosts/README.md

 ginhouxnet.hosts
 =========

-This ansible role populate /etc/hosts file
+This ansible role populate `/etc/hosts` file

 Requirements
 ------------

-This ansible role will only run on identified OS defined on meta/main.yml
+This role is built to only run on platforms defined in `meta/main.yml`

 Role Variables
 --------------

-It's just two lists, one for ipv4 entries, one for ipv6 entries :
+Two dicts, one for ipv4 entries, one for ipv6 entries :

 ```
 hosts_ipv4: